-This kind of system is more dependable than using just one power source because your power grid is not dependent on one source.
+This kind of system is more dependable than using just one power source.
+This is because your power grid is not dependent on one source.

 In addition to this, it’s also cheaper.
 It uses smaller components for each source compared to what would be needed than if you only used either solar or wind power.

 If you are curious about the cost, a base hybrid system that can generate 7.5 kWh per day starts at around $35,000 and can go up to $65,000 for a system generates 15.5 kWh per day.